pramishluitel7/google-app-script-to-save-pdf-file-to-google-drive/README.md

 ## What is this repository about?

 This is a simple Google App Script that searches for PDF files from a specific owner and saves them to Google Drive.
+At the moment, it only saves a file that has only one email attachment, and I'm starting with payslips.

 ## Motivation